ga-wdi-boston/js-functions-ins-and-outs/README.md

 }
 ```

-The outter most scope is the `global scope` and all inner scopes are considered `local scopes`.
+The outer most scope is the `global scope` and all inner scopes are considered
+`local scopes`.

 ```js
 // global scope